rugantio/fbcrawl/README.md

 comments    -    number of comments url         -    relative link to the post
 ```
 Notice that this file is also used to modify the fields that we want to change before deciding what to do with the items.
-To accomplish this kind of tasks, scrapy provides a series of built-in "`processors`" (such as the `input_processor`) and functions (such as `TakeFirst()`) that we can use to adjust the fields we want.
+To accomplish these kinds of tasks, scrapy provides a series of built-in "`processors`" (such as the `input_processor`) and functions (such as `TakeFirst()`) that we can use to adjust the fields we want.
 These are explained in the official [Item Loaders](https://docs.scrapy.org/en/latest/topics/loaders.html) section of the documentation.

 Also Refer to Scrapy's [Item documentation](https://docs.scrapy.org/en/latest/topics/items.html) for more info.

 ## Settings (settings.py)
 Scrapy is a very powerful framework and it allows complex tweaking to be put in place.
 In this project we changed just only a handful of settings, but keep in mind that there are a lot of them.

 Pipelines are useful methods to manipulate items as you can see from the [official guide](https://doc.scrapy.org/en/latest/topics/item-pipeline.html).
 In our project I have prepared a pipeline to drop all the posts that were made before a certain date, you can check out the code in `pipelines.py`.
 Pipelines are not initialized by default, they need to be declared here.
 Since we can define more than one of them a number in the 0-1000 range is used to indicate priority (lower is first).
 This is why we have set:
 ```
 ITEM_PIPELINES = {
     'fbcrawl.pipelines.FbcrawlPipeline': 300,